HardlyDifficult/Tutorials/Chapter1.md

 </details>
 <details><summary>How do you choose a random number?</summary>

-Unity provides a convientent static class for getting random data.
+Unity provides a convenient static class for getting random data.
 For example:

 ```csharp
 float randomNumber0To1 = UnityEngine.Random.value;